NACUBO invites you to by submitting your content ideas for the NACUBO 2024 Annual Meeting happening July 20–23 at McCormick Place in Chicago.

 - International risk management, including emerging regulations

-- Leveraging analytics for short- and long-term planning
+- Leveraging analytics for short- and long-term planning and budgeting

 - New business models (e.g., non-traditional revenue streams, maximizing facilities)

 - Process transformation (e.g., reporting, budgeting, cost containment, new systems)

 - Strategic partnerships, including mergers and consolidations

 - Student success initiatives